Mental Health Facilities Cheshire, CT

 Cornell Scott Hill Health Center Wilmot Crossing - 2.3 miles from Cheshire, CT

 Cornell Scott Hill Health Center Wilmot Crossing is a mental health clinic in New Haven, CT, located at 122 Wilmot Road, 6515 zip code area.
 Cornell Scott Hill Health Center Wilmot Crossing provides outpatient treatment.
-Cornell Scott Hill Health Center Wilmot Crossing offers individual psychotherapy, couples/family therapy and trauma therapy to seniors 65 or older, adults and young adults.
-Additional services offered at Cornell Scott Hill Health Center Wilmot Crossing include court-ordered outpatient treatment, diet and exercise counseling and suicide prevention services.
+Cornell Scott Hill Health Center Wilmot Crossing offers psychotropic medication, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Additional services offered at Cornell Scott Hill Health Center Wilmot Crossing include suicide prevention services, diet and exercise counseling and family psychoeducation.

 Learn More